7788wangzi/bibleprogress/ReadMe.md

 ###Moved "读完了" button from MainPage to ContentDetails page.

 ###Replaced Textbox with Combobox, user only select value, no need to input value - enhanced the user experience.

+###Removed toast feature, enjoy the love from God through this App by yourself.

 ##Known issues
 ###N/A